 Students and their parents/guardians are encouraged to seek assistance from the student assistance program regarding alcohol or other drug problems.
 Family-referrals or self-referrals will be taken into consideration in determining consequences for Code of Conduct violations.

 The student shall not:

-- 1. Violate the school rules and district policies on student discipline including policies and procedures on student behavior; - 2.
-Ingest or otherwise use a beverage containing alcohol (except for religious purposes); - 3.
-Ingest or otherwise use tobacco or nicotine in any form;
+1. Violate the school rules and district policies on student discipline including policies and procedures on student behavior;

 9 Make sure that the scope of the athletic code of conduct is aligned to district policy.